-- Increase in time from initial investment to cash flows equals increase in risk.
+- An increase in time from initial investment to cash flows equals an increase in risk.

 An equity investor’s risk in a real estate deal increases with exposure to changes that may negatively affect the outcome of an investment project.